WHAT IS ABA?

 ABA is a discipline that employs objective data to drive decision-making about an individual’s program.
 That is, data is collected on responses made by the individual to determine if progress is being made or not; if there is no progress under a particular intervention, we need to reevaluate the program and change it so that the child begins to make progress

 WHAT CAN ABA BE USED FOR?

 The short answer is: almost anything.
-If it is a behavior, and it can be observed, ABA principles exist that can be used to either increase or decrease that behavior.
-As a discipline, ABA providers are charged with the improvement of socially significant behaviors.
-Socially significant behaviors include communication, social skills, academics, reading and adaptive living skills such as gross and fine motor skills, toileting, dressing, eating, personal self-care, domestic skills, and work skills.
+If it is a behaviour, and it can be observed, ABA principles exist that can be used to either increase or decrease that behaviour.
+As a discipline, ABA providers are charged with the improvement of socially significant behaviours.
+Socially significant behaviours include communication, social skills, academics, reading and adaptive living skills such as gross and fine motor skills, toileting, dressing, eating, personal self-care, domestic skills, and work skills.

 are first developed through the use of favourite activities and responding to any attempts to communicate.

 is encouraged through the use of familiar materials and child-specific reinforces.